A Collaborative Aerial-Ground Robotic System for Fast Exploration: Experiments and Results

 We also perform simulations on distinctive maps.
-All environments are 20x20 meters in size and have 0.1 meter's resolution.
+All environments are $20m\times20m$ in size and have a 0.1-m resolution.
 Exploration starts with both robots placed at a corner.
-UGV travels at a maximum speed of 1m/s, while the UAV has an higher maximum speed of 1.4 m/s.
-The simulated UAV is equipped with a down-ward looking depth camera with a field of view (FoV) of [60, 60]$^{\circ}$ in vertical and horizontal directions, and the UGV carries a $360^{\circ}$ laser scanner with 6 meters' range.
-The UAV hovers at a constant height of 2 meters, resulting in a 4.6 m$^2$'s sensor coverage.
+The UGV travels at a maximum speed of 1m/s, while the UAV has a higher maximum speed of 1.4 m/s.
+The simulated UAV is equipped with a downward-looking depth camera with a FOV of $60^{\circ} \times 60^{\circ}$ in the vertical and horizontal directions, and the UGV carries a $360^{\circ}$ laser scanner with a 6-m range.
+The UAV hovers at a constant height of 2 m, resulting in a 4.6-m$^2$ sensor coverage.
+The exploration results are shown in Fig.~\ref{fig:sim_data} and Fig.~\ref{fig:maze_prog}.